koraytugay/koraytugay.github.io/content/literature/how-to-talk.md

 Imagine a kid who needs to get some shots regularly for a while, here is a list of statements that will not be very helpful:

-- Come on now, it can't hurt that much.
+- <em>Come on now, it can't hurt that much.</em>
-- You're making a big fuss over nothing.
+- <em>You're making a big fuss over nothing.</em>
-- You better get used to those shots.
-After all, you're goung to have to get them every week.
+- <em>You better get used to those shots.
+After all, you're goung to have to get them every week.</em>

 Try to sympathise with the kid, show them you understand: